joey711/phyloseq-extensions/edgeR.md

 [Genomic analysis identifies association of Fusobacterium with colorectal carcinoma](http://genome.cshlp.org/content/22/2/292.long).
 Kostic, A. D., Gevers, D., Pedamallu, C. S., Michaud, M., Duke, F., Earl, A. M., et al. (2012). *Genome research*, 22(2), 292-298.

-This work was published ahead of print in [Genome Research](http://genome.cshlp.org/) alongside a highly-related article from a separate group of researchers (long-live reproducible observations!): [Fusobacterium nucleatum infection is prevalent in human colorectal carcinoma](http://genome.cshlp.org/content/22/2/299.long).
+This work was published ahead of print in [Genome Research](http://genome.cshlp.org/) alongside a highly-related article from a separate group of researchers (hooray for reproducible observations!): [Fusobacterium nucleatum infection is prevalent in human colorectal carcinoma](http://genome.cshlp.org/content/22/2/299.long).
 In case you are interested.
 For the purposes of example, however, we will stick to the data from the former study, with data available at the [microbio.me/qiime](http://www.microbio.me/qiime/) server.

 Study ID:  `1457`